Psychological Tactics of Manipulation

 Manipulation tactics show up frequently in The Prince.
 Machiavelli is one of the world’s most famous manipulators.
 He is so infamous that one of the Dark Triad personality traits is named after him.

 People who are more “Machiavellian” are more likely to use (and justify their use of) manipulation tactics.
 They believe that they are above ethics and deserve to get what they want, even if they get it through manipulation.
-This connection is rather obvious, but there are also some connections between tactics of manipulation and the Big Five personality traits.
+This connection is rather obvious, but there are also some connections between manipulation tactics and the Big Five personality traits.
 Let’s take a look at them.

 Extraversion